Maubantj/gitCapstone/README.md

 ## Table of contents
 1. Create and activate a virtual environment.
 2. Running Docker.
-3. Other system requirements
+3. Other system requirements.
-4. Credits
+4. Credits.

 ## 1. Create and activate a virtual environment.
 1. Ensure you have python installed on your machine.